 The final stage, which I compare to wearing a retainer after having braces, is the boots and bar phase.
 This is the most important phase because without it, your child’s feet will revert back to the clubfoot shape.
 Your child will wear the brace full time for a few months and then only during nights and naps for up to 3-5 years of age.

 How to Prepare for your Clubfoot Baby

 The first thing you have to think of is clothing.
-Cute footie pajamas will unfortunately not be an option, but there will still be so many other adorable outfit choices!
+Cute footie pajamas will unfortunately not be an option unless you’re super crafty, but there will still be so many other adorable outfit choices!
 In the casting phase, onesies were my go to outfit of choice because not a lot of long-legged outfits would fit over the top of those hefty casts.
-When Ethan got his bar, we still loved our onesies, because, well, Florida summers speak for themselves.
+When my son got his bar, we still loved our onesies, because, well, Florida summers speak for themselves.
 Carter’s also has some really nice rompers that were so convenient too.

 Another thing to think about is all of

 your baby gear.
 Since everyday things like breastfeeding and diaper changing

 are made more difficult, you don’t want gear that will add to the challenge.